hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 	drwxrwsr-x 2 mp298 mp298 228 Sep 30 10:47 raw_fastq
 	-rw-rw-r-- 1 mp298 mp298 377 Sep 30 10:47 README.txt
 	drwxrwsr-x 2 mp298 mp298 238 Sep 30 10:47 reference_data

-to see whether items in a directory are files or directories. `ls -l` gives a lot more information too.

 Let's go into the raw_fastq directory and see what is in there.